projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 ### Enforcement at namespace level

-By setting enforcement at namespace level, i.e. `spec.resourceQuotas.scope=Namespace`, Capsule does not aggregate the resources usage and all enforcement is done at namespace level.
+By setting enforcement at the namespace level, i.e. `spec.resourceQuotas.scope=Namespace`, Capsule does not aggregate the resources usage and all enforcement is done at the namespace level.

 ## Pods and containers limits

-Bill, the cluster admin, can also set Limit Ranges for each namespace in the Alice's tenant by defining limits for pods and containers in the tenant spec:
+Bill, the cluster admin, can also set Limit Ranges for each namespace in Alice's tenant by defining limits for pods and containers in the tenant spec:

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1